 - The need for technical expertise – Pensar hires technical experts, not managers as we believe delivery improvement is related to delivery processes and outcomes.
 Pat confirmed that expertise leads to growth, expertise creates leadership and expertise ensures client engagement and longevity.

 - Flat teams – Flat teams create highly accountable teams.
-At Pensar, we avoid the koala bears which, for us, are the protected species that hide from the business deliverables.
+At Pensar, we avoid the koalas which, for us, are the protected species that hide from the business deliverables.
 Pat mentioned the fact that our teams are nimble and agile, and they run as stand-alone businesses with a high level of individual attention to detail and a strong group focus.

 - Simplification of processes – Far too often infrastructure companies and those working in the water sector, simply layer over what was done before complicating systems, protocols and standards.
 At Pensar, we believe that there is beauty in simplicity and, if the systems are simple and streamlined, staff will follow these processes.
 Pat’s comments aligned with many of the comments and discussions from the Everyone Goes Home Safe panel workshop and said that safety documentation, management systems and business strategies all need to be simple and concise to encourage buy-in and adherence.